Pells31/Vehicle-Make-and-Model-Recognition/README.md

 ## Description
 This task is an example of **Fine-Grained Image Classification**, and **Transfer Learning**.
-The initial hypothesis is to avoid fine tuning; because we have limited data per class, we would be likely to overfit if we fine-tuned the entire network.
+The initial hypothesis is to avoid fine-tuning; because we have limited data per class, we would be likely to overfit if we fine-tuned the entire network.
 Instead, we will freeze all the network weights of the pretrained ConvNet, replace the final fully-connected layer to one with appropriate output dimension (random weight initialization); and treat the ConvNet as a fixed feature extractor.
 We work under the assumption that the ImageNet pretrained features are similar enough to our vehicle dataset, and therefore we can train on top of the network (as